YCoeusZ/QclDQp5MOHN2Sk9K/README.md

 **Author Remark**:
 * When we speak of data splitting, we are talking about (target based) stratified splits.
 * The dataset has imbalanced target ($\approx$ 93 percent negative), so using accuracy score as KPI will be misleading - For instance, I can get $93$ percent accuracy by just assuming everyone is not subscribing.
-This is why I opted for F1 score otherwise metric as they are more appropriate in context of imbalanced dataset.
+This is why I opted for F1 score, ROC-AUC, and Avergae Precision metrics as they are more appropriate in context of imbalanced dataset.

 ## Baseline (trivial) model